-After review, all mathematics items flagged with a moderate effect size were given a decision code of 1.
-Of the 12 ELA items flagged for moderate effect size, two were given a decision code of 3 and therefore slated for retirement.
-The remaining 10 were given a decision code of 1: Accept.
+After review, all ELA and mathematics items flagged with a moderate or large effect size were given a decision code of 1.
 For items with a decision code of 1: Accept, no evidence could be found in any of the items indicating the content favored one gender group over the other.
-One of the rejected ELA items had also been flagged in 2016 and was rejected due to poor overall quality rather than obviously favoring one group over the other.